-1.0 Minimum academic preparation and qualifications include a baccalaureate degree in nursing; eligibility for registration with the Nova Scotia College of Nurses (NSCN); evidence of a well developed area of recent practice; at least five years recent clinical nursing experience in a particular specialty area of nursing practice such as, but not limited to, community, adult nursing, ICU/specialty, maternal-child, or international health.
-Police Record Checks and Child Abuse Registry Checks may be required.
-Preference will be given to those who have a Master's degree in nursing and have had teaching experience in nursing at a university level.

-2.0 Professional Requirements

-Individuals in this position will normally pursue programs of continuing education; participate in educational conferences and professional association activities; update and maintain professional knowledge and skills related to their area of expertise.
-All Nurse Educators must hold a current Nova Scotia Registered Nursing license.
-The University shall reimburse the annual cost of the license renewal with NSCN for continuing appointments and the cost of other requirements (e.g., vaccinations that are not covered by Blue Cross) mandated by the NSHA.
+- 1.0 Minimum academic preparation and qualifications include: - a) a baccalaureate degree in nursing; - b) eligibility for registration with the Nova Scotia College of Nursing (NSCN); - c) evidence of a well-developed area of recent practice; and - d) at least five (5) years recent clinical nursing experience in a particular specialty area of nursing practice such as, but not limited to, community, adult nursing, ICU/specialty, maternal-child, or international health. - 1.2 Police Record Checks and Child Abuse Registry Checks may be required.
+Preference will be given to those who have a Master's degree in nursing and have had teaching experience in Nursing at a university level. - 2.0 Professional Requirements - 2.1 Individuals in this position will normally pursue programs of continuing education; participate in educational conferences and professional association activities; and update and maintain professional knowledge and skills related to their area of expertise.
+All Nurse Educators must hold a current Nova Scotia Registered Nursing license. - 2.2 The University shall reimburse the annual cost of the license renewal with NSCN for continuing appointments and the cost of other requirements (e.g., vaccinations that are not covered by Blue Cross) mandated by the NSHA.

-- 1.0 There shall be four types of appointments for Nurse Educators: - a) Probationary: Nurse Educators shall receive probationary contracts for a total of four academic years before being considered for a continuing appointment. - b) Continuing: A continuing appointment (or permanent appointment) means permanency of employment subject to the terms of the Collective Agreement. - c) Contractually Limited-Term: A contractually Limited-Term appointment may be made for varying periods of time in order to replace employees on leave or for other special circumstances which are temporary in nature.
-The total time a Nurse Educator occupies Limited-Term appointments may not exceed four (4) years except with the permission of both the University and the StFXAUT. - d) Part-time: A Nurse Educator position may be authorized by the Dean and filled on a part-time basis.
+- 1.0 There shall be four types of appointments for Nurse Educators: - a) Probationary: Nurse Educators shall receive probationary contracts for a total of three (3) Academic Years before being considered for a continuing appointment. - b) Continuing: A continuing appointment (or permanent appointment) means permanency of employment subject to the terms of the Collective Agreement. - c) Limited-Term: A Limited-Term appointment may be made for varying periods of time in order to replace employees on leave or for other special circumstances which are temporary in nature.
+The total time a Nurse Educator occupies Limited-Term appointments may not exceed four (4) years. - d) Part-time: A Nurse Educator position may be authorized by the Dean and filled on a part-time basis.